Pukhaan/instant-claim/README.md

 ## The problem we're solving

-bunq's premium subscription tiers — **Easy Travel, Easy Money, and Elite** — bundle real insurance products that are a primary reason users upgrade and stay subscribed.
-The insurance is underwritten by **Quvos**, a third-party partner.
-This split is silently driving churn in bunq's most profitable subscription line.
+bunq's elite subscription tier bundle real insurance products that are one of the primary reasons users upgrade and stay subscribed to it.
+However, the insurance is underwritten by **Quvos**, which is a third-party partner.
+This split is what drives churn in bunq's most profitable subscription line.

-The moment a user actually needs to claim, they are pushed out of the bunq app entirely, onto a third-party portal with a fourteen-field form, asked to re-enter data bunq already holds, and made to wait 7–14 days for a decision.
-Industry data puts claim-handling cost at **€30–80 per ticket** and utilization on bundled insurance **below 15%** — meaning the vast majority of premium subscribers pay every month for a benefit they will never use.
+The moment a user actually needs to claim, they are pushed out of the bunq app and ecosystem entirely, onto a third-party portal with a fourteen-field form, asked to re-enter data bunq already holds.
+Plus they are made to wait 7–14 days for a decision.
+Industry data puts claim-handling cost at **€30–80 per ticket** and utilization on bundled insurance **below 15%** — meaning the vast majority of elite subscribers pay every month for a benefit they don't get the benefit of, because of how badly designed the system is.

-The downstream effect is exactly what bunq's retention numbers reflect: **collapsing perceived value of the premium plan, falling satisfaction, falling NPS, and silent churn from the highest-paying tier**.
-At the exact moment a user most needs their bank, bunq is nowhere to be found — they are on someone else's website.
+The downstream effect is exactly what bunq's retention numbers reflect: **collapsing perceived value of the premium plan, falling satisfaction, falling NPS, and increased churn from the highest-paying tier**.
+At the exact moment a user most needs their bank, bunq is nowhere to be found.
+The users are sent on someone else's website.

 ## Return on investment — concentrated on retention